frederic-perez/AmE-dictionary/data/dictionary.md

 __contemptible__ _adj_ Deserving contempt; despicable. _A display of contemptible cowardice._ :es: despreciable
 __contend__ _v_ :three::hammer: (contended)
 __content__
-__contention__ _n_ :eight: Heated disagreement. _Braintree and Dover are in contention for promotion from the National League._ :es: contienda _A contention disputed by independent experts._
+__contention__ _n_ :nine: Heated disagreement. _Braintree and Dover are in contention for promotion from the National League._ :es: contienda _A contention disputed by independent experts._
 __contentious__ _adj_ :seven: A contentious issue is one that people are likely to argue about, and a contentious person is someone who likes to argue or fight.
 __contextualize__ _v_ :dart::three:
 __contiguous > the contiguous U.S.__